tinysheep007/GRE-Review/mathMistakes.md

 - surface area = A = 2 * pi * r^2 + h * pi * 2r

 ## XY-Plane
+## Rotate 90 degrees from origin
+- flip x and y and make the corresponding x or y negative
 ### formula for the difference of square
 ![difference of square](/pic/differenceOfSquare.png)
 - (a+b)^2 = a^2 + 2ab + b^2 and (a-b)^2 = a^2 - 2ab+b^2